wisc7/HDDBurnIn/README.md

 then
  does a fio stress test

- to execuite run:
+ Usage:
  edit the runtime options in the script for the tests you want to run (recomend all true)

- then run:
+ then run the command:
  nohup ./HDDBurnin.sh > /var/log/HDDBurninmaster.log 2>&1 &

 you can check the progress of the short/long smartctl by running